Deposit Unlock Scheme

-Unlike the Help to Buy Equity Loan Scheme, it’s not supported by the government, it’s actually a scheme that was set up by the new build homebuyers association, a group of developers of new build developers properties set this scheme up themselves.
+This scheme is not supported by the government, it’s actually a scheme that was set up by the new build homebuyers association, a group of developers of new build developers properties set this scheme up themselves.
 Rather than having an Equity Loan, you put down a 5 % deposit with the developer, and they will then pay for an insurance policy to protect the mortgage lender against higher lending.

 Generally speaking, lenders ask for a bigger deposit on a new build, so this scheme could work really well for a lot of people.
 It gives the lender a bit more assurance and protection to still lend you 95%, so everyone wins.

 What are the differences between Help to Buy and the Deposit Unlock Scheme?